nats-io/nats.deno/README.md

 When you drain a subscription, the client sends an `unsubscribe` protocol message to the server followed by a `flush`.
-The subscription handler is only removed when the server responds with a pong.
-Thus by that time all pending messages for the subscription have been processed by the client.
+The subscription handler is only removed after the server responds.
+Thus all pending messages for the subscription have been processed.

 Draining a connection, drains all subscriptions.
-However when you drain the connection it is impossible to make new subscriptions or send new requests.
+However when you drain the connection it becomes impossible to make new subscriptions or send new requests.
 After the last subscription is drained it also becomes impossible to publish a message.
 These restrictions do not exist when just draining